 La Rosa is grown in the Naranjo region at 4,000 feet above sea level in the middle of the country.
 The cultivars are Caturra and Catuai, and beans are sorted out as a large size 16 screensize.
 The aroma has a nice floral smell.
 The co-op is part of a rather large group that covers all of Naranjo, but there are only 4 farms growing the particular coffee sold as "La Rosa" (the rose) and their claim to fame is the floral aroma in their coffee.

 The coffee does have a nice aroma, but this year the taste is more of cocoa and fruit.
 Washed Costa Ricans are not known to be particularly complex, but rather they are enjoyable for their subtle nuances.
-The nuances in this one lean towards rose hips, rose petals, orange and chocolate, with a hint of lemon.
+The nuances in this one lean towards rose hips, citrus, caramel, apple and chocolate, with a hint of lemon.
 The acidity is not overbearing, and the aftertaste is clean and pleasant, making it easy to go back for another refill.
 We usually describe washed Costa Ricans as "Balanced" because it has a medium acidity, medium complexity, and medium body.

 It’s really an ideal morning cup of coffee, bound to set your day off in a good way.